• Skip to primary navigation

 I get a lot of messages from my followers asking me for a meat dumpling recipe, so here it is!
 These chicken potstickers are absolutely delicious.
 The best part is that they’re made with easy-to-find ingredients.
-For those of you who enjoy pork and cabbage potstickers, you can follow this recipe and substitute the chicken with lean ground pork.
+For those of you who enjoy pork and cabbage potstickers, you can use my recipe here.

 In case you are looking for vegetarian potsticker recipes, try my vegetable potstickers or red curry tofu dumplings recipe.